What is sustainable fashion? If you are like me, increasingly disappointed at the state of fashion, then you must be looking for ways to fix it.

-Also, vegan fashion stops the killing of animals and their suffering for clothing and accessories.
+Vegan fashion activists look at stopping the killing of animals and their suffering for clothing and accessories.

 Is vegan clothing environmentally friendly?

 There’s a caveat here.
-In order to be considered as a vegan fashion label, some brands use plastic or other non-biodegradable fibres as a replacement to animal-based products.
+In order to be considered a vegan fashion labels, many brands use plastics and other non-biodegradable fibres in replacement to animal-based materials.

 Unfortunately, while this strategy is saving some animal lives, on the one hand, the plastic-based materials damage the environment at scale.

-Nevertheless, although vegan fashion is not always environmentally friendly, it is a more sustainable option compared to animal-based fashion products.
+Nevertheless, although vegan fashion is not always environmentally friendly, it remains the more sustainable option when compared to animal-based fashion products.

-vegan fashion is seen as more eco-friendly due to reducing the negative environmental impact caused by animal agriculture.
+Vegan fashion is also more eco-friendly due to its capacity for reducing the negative environmental impact caused by animal agriculture.

 Also, thanks to the recent advancements in the fashion industry, the number of sustainable, biodegradable, and plant-based vegan alternatives is on the rise.

-These labels create sustainable fashion products by the use of innovative materials such as Lenzing, Pinatex, Tencel, cork, seacell, leather from mushrooms, hemp, and other recycled materials.
+These vegan labels create sustainable fashion products from innovative materials such as Lenzing, Pinatex, Tencel, cork, leather from mushrooms, hemp, and other recycled materials.